 How do I apply?

 Approval generally takes two to three business days, and funding upon approval can take as little as one business day.
-If you don’t hear back within three business days, follow up with QuickBooks online via email or live chat, or by phone.
+If you don’t hear back within three business days, follow up with QuickBooks online via email, live chat or phone.

 What documents do I need to apply?